shenwei356/perfect-bioinformatic-tools/README.md

 - Tutorials for common scenarios.
 - FAQs for common operations and mistakes.
-- Dependencies and their links.
+- Third-party tools and their links.

 Ideal